amyconroy/Wireworld/README.md

 ```
 $ gcc -pedantic -ansi  -Wall -Wextra -Wfloat-equal -O2 wireworld.c -o wireworld
 ```
-To use, enter the wireworld text file as the second argument (example txt files are included in this repository)
+To run, enter the wireworld text file as the second argument (example txt files are included in this repository)
 ```
 $ wireworld wirefile.txt
 ```